minvws/nl-covid19-coronacheck-website/en/guidepost.md

 - You have been tested (positive) more than 180 days ago.
 In this case you are not entitled to a recovery certificate.

 Do none of the above situations apply, and have you been tested positive?
 Then contact your test provider.
 If you were tested at the GGD, please contact them on {{ site.data.links.phone-ggd[page.lang] }} or go to {{ site.data.links.herstelbewijs-elders[page.lang] }} and fill in the form if you were tested at another test provider.

-If you really want to visit an event within a few days, the advice is to schedule a free test appointment so that you can make a test certificate.
-Make your appointment through {{ site.data.links.testen-voor-toegang[page.lang] }}.
 </div>
 {% endcapture %}

 {% capture copy_incorrecte_herstelgegevens %}
 <div markdown="1">
 Are the details retrieved from your positive test result incorrect (your type of test, time or date for example)?
 If you have been tested at the GGD, you can call their back office on {{ site.data.links.phone-ggd[page.lang] }} to have the data corrected.
 If you have been tested at another test provider, please go to {{ site.data.links.herstelbewijs-elders[page.lang] }} and fill in the form.
 </div>
 {% endcapture %}